Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Experiments

 \subsection{Results \& Discussion}

-\seclabel{results_discussion} Table \ref{tab:results} shows that \embname outperforms S-ID, CLIQUE, $N(t)$ and Eflomal-aligned on roundtrip translation, verse retrieval and verse classification. \embname shows a large improvement over the baselines, especially for roundtrip translation and verse retrieval. \embname's improvement over S-ID is probably due to the fact that there is only verse ID information provided to serve as verse-level context information in S-ID.
+\seclabel{results_discussion} Table \ref{tab:results} shows that \embname BOW, S-ID, CLIQUE, $N(t)$, Glot500-m and Eflomal-aligned on all three tasks: roundtrip translation, verse retrieval, and verse classification. \embname shows a large improvement over the baselines, especially for roundtrip translation and verse retrieval.
+The bad performance of BOW is expected, as previously mentioned, because the English vocabulary does not necessarily transfer to other languages. \embname's improvement over S-ID is probably due to the fact that there is only verse ID information provided to serve as verse-level context information in S-ID.
 Token-level alignment information, however, is not available to S-ID.
 In other words, using abstract context identifiers alone cannot provide enough information to learn good multilingual embeddings for crosslingual transfer.
+When comparing \embname with XLM-R and Glot500-m, we see a clear improvement in either verse retrieval or verse classification.
+The major reason is that both XLM-R and Glot500-m are not trained on all languages that are supported by \embname.
+Due to a lack of data in some low-resource languages, it is difficult to train a good language model in those languages.
+In contrast, \embname demonstrates the possibility of multilingual embeddings: with a small multilingual corpus where we can extract colexifications, it is already enough to support large-scale zero-shot transfer for the low-resource languages by training embeddings.

 CLIQUE, $N(t)$, and Eflomal-aligned achieve similar performance on roundtrip translation (top-1).
-However, when $k$ becomes larger (e.g., $k=$ 5 or 10), we see CLIQUE performs better than $N(t)$ and Eflomal-aligned.
-This is not surprising since CLIQUE specifically creates cliques of tokens that are translations of each other in different languages.
+However, when $k$ becomes larger ($k=$ 5 or 10), we see that CLIQUE performs better than $N(t)$ and Eflomal-aligned.
+This is not surprising, since CLIQUE specifically creates cliques of tokens that are translations of each other in different languages.
 Therefore the representations of translations should be similar.
-Eflomal-aligned also achieves good performance on roundtrip translation when $k$ is large ($k=$ 5 or 10) and very close performance to \embname in verse retrieval/classification.
+Eflomal-aligned also achieves good performance on roundtrip translation when $k$ is large ($k=$ 5 or 10) and very close performance to \embname in verse retrieval / classification.
 There are a few possible explanations.
-First, Eflomal-aligned has a lot of noise in its word alignments because it works on the token level and does not see ngrams inside each token (see the discussion also in \citet{liu2023conceptualizer}).
-Therefore, by increasing $k$ in roundtrip translation, the influence of alignment noise is offset, resulting in better performance.
-Second, we use the average of token embedding as the verse representation in verse retrieval/classification; this can mitigate the impact of unimportant tokens.
+First, the word alignments are noisy in Eflomal-aligned because it operates on the token level and any information hidden inside each token (i.e., ngrams inside each token) cannot be extracted and utilized (see the discussion also in \citet{liu-etal-2023-crosslingual}).
+Therefore, by increasing $k$ in roundtrip translation, the influence of such alignment noise is offset, resulting in better results.
+Second, as we use the average of embeddings of tokens in a verse as the verse representation in verse retrieval / classification; this can mitigate the impact of unimportant tokens.